 OVERCOMING SUICIDE and SEVERE DEPRESSION

 It is often stated that people who consider suicide do so when they are hopeless and can’t see real or long-term solutions to their problems.
 It is true that suicide is often connected to depression, alcohol or substance abuse and even drama events.
-However, some people have hope and solutions and still choose suicide.
+However, some people have hope, wealth and solutions; and still choose suicide.

 The U.S. Depart.
 Of Health and Human Services (CDC National Center for Health Statistics) 2015 report, showed while number of deaths per 100,000 population for ‘all causes’ fell from 2000 to 2014; especially for heart disease, stokes and cancer, the rate of suicides has increased in America.
 The Report showed Males – White, American Indian or Alaska Natives or Asian – commit suicide more than any other groups.
 Suicide was the 7th leading cause of death for males in both 1980 and 2014; but not in the top 10 for females.
 In 1980, suicide was the 3rd leading cause of death for ages 15-24; in 2014 it was the second.
 It was the 5th for ages 24-44 in 1980; and the 4th in 2014.